HLFS Ursprung: Projects

 There are many projects organized by students or teachers to increase the abilities of organization and teamwork.
 Through these projects the students have a chance to accrue experiences relating to social skills, learning, motivating and organizing a team, acting as a team leader, or simply recognizing the importance of workers in our society.

 Company planning

 The students have to think about a business idea and start a fictional company.
 Thereafter, they interact with other fictional companies in Austria.

 Junior company

 In order to gain more practical experience, the students can also decide to found a "Junior Company", instead of a mock one.

 ENMT (Energy Management)

 GBT (Genetic Engineering and Biotechnology)

 This is also an elective.
 First, students have a course to get the basics of genetic engineering and biotechnology.
 Then, one can continue with different projects.

 PMA (Project Management)

-In general one thinks of a project, which has to be turned into reality in one school year.
-In 2012, for instance, the school yard was redesigned by students.
+In general, one thinks of a project, which has to be turned into reality in one school year.
+In 2012, for instance, the schoolyard was redesigned by students.